nguyenphuminh/reval/tutorial.md

 	}

 	onremount() {
-		// Gets triggered when component is remounted
+		// Gets triggered when component is remounted to another parent
-	}
+		// If component is unmounted then mounted, this will not be run }
 ```